Adopt, Don’t Shop!

 Adopt, Don’t Shop: From a Shelter

 petA shelter is a public building, oftentimes funded by the city or county.
-The maybe city animal control; or police or fire station shelters; maybe a dog warden, often referred to as “the pound.”
-Private shelters would refer to themselves as humane society or SPCA.
+The maybe city animal control, or police, or fire station shelters; maybe a dog warden, often referred to as “the pound.”
+Private shelters would refer to themselves as the Humane Society or the SPCA.
 They’re all separate organizations and are rarely connected.
 These shelters will have their own facilities and run during set operating hours.
 While they have a staff, they rely heavily on volunteers.
-Due to this, it’s easier to come to the facility instead of looking for a dog on their website as they don’t always have the chance to update it.
+Due to this, it’s easier to come to the facility instead of looking for a dog on their website, as they don’t always have the chance to update it.
 The adoption process at a shelter typically goes as follows:

 • Meet the dog you have a real connection with in person.